 Looking back, the peak years of my love for music, particularly what was labeled Alternative, really spanned 1990-1995, from age 17 to around 23, roughly corresponding with my college years.
-I moved to Toronto in 1992, breaking out onto the adult world at the same time the “Alternative” music I had come to love burst into the mainstream.
 The fact the 1992 MTV Music Video Awards boasted performances from Pearl Jam and Nirvana, while the 1991 installment had the then biggest band out of Seattle – Queensryche – is as good an indicator as any of this quantum shift in music culture.
-Being unleashed upon Canada’s largest city with its vibrant live music scene was like giving matches to a pyromaniac; I saw more bands than I can remember – but they included Beat Happening, Mudhoney, Stone Temple Pilots (at the Rivoli), Alice in Chains, Sonic Youth, Rollins Band, Ministry and who knows what else.
-I actually blew off a return to Brockville for my commencement ceremonies to see Mudhoney – and my love of music was at its height.
+Being unleashed upon a major city with its vibrant live music scene was like giving matches to a pyromaniac; I saw more bands than I can remember – but they included Beat Happening, Mudhoney, Stone Temple Pilots, Alice in Chains, Sonic Youth, Rollins Band, Ministry and who knows what else.
 But even as early as 1993, music was finding a tough competitor in film.
 I was at Film School after all and with no discernable musical talent, it became apparent I needed to focus.
 And so, a slow, steady erosion began.

 That wasn’t the only thing that eroded.
-When I moved to Toronto, it was alongside a good half dozen close friends from Brockville.
+When I moved, it was alongside a good half dozen close friends from my old town.
 One went to the same school I did and we saw each other regularly, the rest at a school across town, and for the first year or so they remained my closest friends.
 It was like High School all over again, only we had the whole city at our doorstep, no curfews, and we were all legal drinking age.

 - It had been 13 years almost to the day I first saw them, and that;